robalb/x86-64-playground/docs/setup.md

+This is a guide on how to setup and compile the backend side of the x86-64 playground.

-this is temporary scaffolding
-for a blinkenlights fork.
+To give some more context, this crude setup is temporary scaffolding for a [blinkenlights](https://github.com/jart/blink/) fork.
 It compiles a web-friendly
-library version of blinkenlights into a wasm file, which is then imported into a svelte web project
+library version of blinkenlights into a wasm file, which is then imported into a svelte web project.
+In the future the current setup will change, and the blinkenlights fork will move to a dedicated repository, following more standard practices.

 ## compiling the wasm binary